ThingLabsIo/ThingLabsIo.github.io/pages/arduino/arduino-lab003.md

 3. [Photoresistor (5528)](http://www.sparkfun.com/products/9088)
 4. [10k-Ohm 1/4 Watt resistor](http://www.sparkfun.com/products/10969) (Brown-Black-Orange)

-For this lab series you are using an Arduino Y&uacute;n.
-The reason for using this vs. other less expensive Arduino boards is because in future lessons you will make use of the fact that the Arduino Y&uacute;n has on-board Wi-Fi and a Linux distribution.
-Neither of those capabilities are needed for this lesson so if you have a different Arduino board (e.g. an Arduino Uno) you can use it.
-The [SparkFun Inventor's Kit (for Arduino Uno)](http://www.sparkfun.com/products/13154) is a good kit with lots of parts (LEDs, resistors, servos, etc.), but it ships with an Arduino Uno instead of the Y&uacute;n (the Uno doesn't have onboard Wi-Fi or the Linux distribution we will use in later lessons).

 ## Wiring a Voltage Divider
 The first step is to wire up the Arduino to read voltage as determined by the resistance created by the photoresistor.
 Wire your board according to the diagram (wire colors don't matter, but help with identification of purpose).